What is R&D qualifying expenditure?

 • Software costs – software that is directly employed in the resolution of R&D uncertainty.

 • Subcontracted R&D – The company can generally claim for 65% of the payments made to unconnected subcontractors and subcontracted work may be further subcontracted to any third party.
+Under the NEW RDEC Scheme, certain foreign subcontractor costs and EPW costs would no longer be eligible.

-• Externally Provided Workers – Staff costs paid to an external agency for staff who are directly and actively engaged in the R&D project.
+• Externally Provided Workers (EPW) – Staff costs paid to an external agency for staff who are directly and actively engaged in the R&D project.

 • Payments to the subjects of clinical trials – Pharmaceutical companies and research organisations often make payments to volunteers taking part in clinical trials.
 These are allowable for relief in some circumstances.